Toyota Tacoma vs 4Runner: Stock Comparison & Lifted Off-Road Guide

 Lift Height Calculation Formula

-Here is the formula to determine the total lift height difference:
+Here is the formula to determine the total lift height difference.
+Note that tires only add half of their diameter increase to your ground clearance (the radius).

 Approach, Departure, and Breakover Angles